jhogan/core/STYLE.md

     # Using ls as a standard abbreviation for "list"
     ls = list()

-    # If we can't use a single word, use *scriptiocontinua*
+    # If we can't use a single word, use *scriptio continua*
     firstname = per.firstname
     lastname = per.lastname